 What is Pad Thai?

-This Chicken Pad Thai is actually a popular street food in Thailand!
-It’s a delicious combination of diced cooked chicken, eggs, rice noodles, veggies and herbs, all tossed in a sweet and savory sauce.
-Rice noodles are usually available in the ethnic section of my grocery store, and they were actually labeled as pad thai noodles (you can also get rice noodles for Pad Thai online).
+Rice noodles are usually available in the ethnic section of our grocery store, and they were actually labeled as pad thai noodles (you can also get rice noodles for Pad Thai online).

-The term Pad Thai actually means Thai Stir Fry which is exactly what the flavors in this dish represent!
-Cilantro, lime and peanuts are often found in Thai food along with fish sauce and soy sauce.
-If you’ve never had fish sauce, it adds an unmistakable flavor to this dish, salty and savory (I’m not a huge fish person but I really do love fish sauce in many dishes).
+Cilantro, lime and peanuts are often found in Thai food along with fish sauce which all add incredible flavor.
+If you’ve never had fish sauce, it adds an unmistakable flavor to this dish, salty and savory (and while I’m not a huge fish person but I really do love fish sauce in many dishes).

 How to Make Pad Thai